microsoft/qsharp-language/Specifications/Language/1_ProgramStructure/4_SpecializationDeclarations.md

         controlled adjoint auto;
     }
 ```

 is equivalent to

 ```qsharp
     operation DoNothing() : Unit
     is Adj + Ctl { }
 ```

-The annotation `is Adj + Ctl` here specifies the [*operation characteristics*](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/4_TypeSystem/OperationsAndFunctions.md#operation-characteristics), which contain the information about what functors a certain operation supports.
+The annotation `is Adj + Ctl` in this example specifies the [*operation characteristics*](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/4_TypeSystem/OperationsAndFunctions.md#operation-characteristics), which contain the information about what functors a particular operation supports.

-While for readability's sake it is recommended that each operation is annotated with a complete description of its characteristics, the compiler will automatically insert or complete the annotation based on explicitly declared specializations.
+While for readability's sake, it is recommended that you annotate each operation with a complete description of its characteristics, the compiler automatically inserts or completes the annotation based on explicitly declared specializations.
 Conversely, the compiler also generates specializations that haven't been declared explicitly but need to exist based on the annotated characteristics.
-We say these specializations have been *implicitly declared* by the given annotation.
-The compiler automatically generates the necessary specializations if it is able to, picking a suitable directive.
+We say the given annotation has *implicitly declared* these specializations.
+The compiler automatically generates the necessary specializations if it can, picking a suitable directive.
-Q# thus supports inference of both operation characteristics and existing specializations based on (partial) annotations as well as explicitly defined specializations.
+Q# thus supports inference of both operation characteristics and existing specializations based on (partial) annotations and explicitly defined specializations.

-In a sense, specializations are similar to individual overloads for the same callable, with the caveat that certain restrictions to what overloads can be declared apply.
+In a sense, specializations are similar to individual overloads for the same callable, with the caveat that certain restrictions apply to which overloads you can declare.

-### *Discussion*
->It is conceivable to allow declaring specializations outside the original callable declaration in a future version of Q#.
-This, however, still requires significant design and engineering work.

 ← [Back to Index](https://github.com/microsoft/qsharp-language/tree/main/Specifications/Language#index)